karlgi/clusteranalysis/workflow.md

 4. Description and outcome analysis: describe_clusters.rmd\
 Here relabeled clusters are explored.
 In this file we also import imputed_data.rda to use for the pooled analysis.
 Clusters are explored with descriptive statistics and prediction of outcome.

-5. Validation:\
+5. Validation: simulate_data.Rmd, leaveoneregistryout_analysis.Rmd and ECDF_plots.Rmd\
 Some validation is done continously in the other files.
-Here we look specifically on the ECDF of the log-likelihoods in six leave-one registry out analysis
+Here we look specifically on the ECDF of the log-likelihoods in six leave-one registry out analysis.
+Simulated data from the six registries is generated in simulate_data.Rmd, in leaveoneregistryout_analysis.Rmd we generate new clusterings excluding one registry at the time.
+We plot the ECDF in ECDF_plots.Rmd